neoxharsh/ESP8266_NeoPixel_Dashboard/README.md

 <img src="https://github.com/neoxharsh/ESP8266_NeoPixel_Dashboard/blob/master/img/Blynk%20App%20Setting%20Tab2.PNG" width="250">

-After that is done, now you need to manually add the list of effects in the effect list drop down widget, as follow
+After that is done, now you need to manually add the list of effects in the effect list drop down widget, as follow in the same order.

 STATIC
 BLINK